A Differentiable Physics Engine for Deep Learning in Robotics: Abstract

 \section{Abstract}

-One of the most important fields in robotics is the optimization of controllers.
-Currently, robots are treated as a black box in this optimization process, which is the reason why derivative-free optimization methods such as evolutionary algorithms or reinforcement learning are omnipresent.
-We propose an implementation of a modern physics engine, which has the ability to differentiate control parameters.
-This has been implemented on both CPU and GPU.
-We show how this speeds up the optimization process, even for small problems, and why it will scale to bigger problems.
-We explain why this is an alternative approach to deep Q-learning, for using deep learning in robotics.
-Lastly, we argue that this is a big step for deep learning in robotics, as it opens up new possibilities to optimize robots, both in hardware and software.
+An important field in robotics is the optimization of controllers.
+Currently, robots are often treated as a black box in this optimization process, which is the reason why derivative-free optimization methods such as evolutionary algorithms or reinforcement learning are omnipresent.
+When gradient-based methods are used, models are kept small or rely on finite difference approximations for the Jacobian.
+This method quickly grows expensive with increasing numbers of parameters, such as found in deep learning.
+We propose the implementation of a modern physics engine, which can differentiate control parameters.
+This engine is implemented for both CPU and GPU.
+Firstly, this paper shows how such an engine speeds up the optimization process, even for small problems.
+Furthermore, it explains why this is an alternative approach to deep Q-learning, for using deep learning in robotics.
+Finally, we argue that this is a big step for deep learning in robotics, as it opens up new possibilities to optimize robots, both in hardware and software.